leonardost/kifu-recorder/README.md

 It can be downloaded for free on Google Play at https://play.google.com/store/apps/details?id=br.edu.ifspsaocarlos.sdm.kifurecorder.

-Thanks for using this app and please send any feedback to kifurecorder@gmail.com!
+Please send any feedback to kifurecorder@gmail.com!

 How to use
 ==========